Thank you! We’ve received your message and will contact you soon.

 • Private auctions are more transparent: all advertisers and publishers can be identified.

-• Fraud is less likely than on open auctions, and user data is more secure.
+• Fraud is less likely than on open auctions, and user first party data is more secure.

 3. Preferred deals (also known as programmatic non-guaranteed).
 They are made between one publisher and one advertiser, but it’s not the only distinctive feature of this type.
 Imagine that you can see some valuable object you’d like to buy before everyone else, and you have an opportunity to call dibs before it goes to the auction.
 Same here: a publisher offers the premium ad inventory, and for a fixed CPM price, advertisers can buy priority access to it before private and open auctions start.
 At the same time, a publisher can’t guarantee their inventory will be available whenever an advertiser needs it.